1) how we tend to form relationships with others (within the group, and thus outside the group)

 An interpersonal process group centers on our thoughts and reactions that come up in the presence of the 6-8 other group members in each weekly 90 minute meeting.
 I as the group leader am responsible for creating a safe space for each member to fully participate; this means meeting with each member individually before the group begins to ensure that all members are in agreement with the goals and boundaries.
 In this environment, we learn about the social roles we tend to take on within a group, learn how these roles can be to our advantage and disadvantage.
 One of the aims is to try on new roles, learn how to be more flexible in order to get what we want in relationships and interactions with others.
 This includes learning communication skills and identifying and expressing emotions.
 An interpersonal process group is a powerful space for learning, self-change, and empowerment of one-another.

-If interested, please send me an email.
-If we decide the group is a good fit for you, there will be a follow-up group preparation session before entering the next cycle of the group starting in the fall of 2019.
-A three month commitment to the group is recommended.
+If interested, please send me an email: email@example.com.
+If we decide the group is a good fit for you, there will be a follow-up group preparation session before entering the next cycle of the group starting in November 2020.